 Page 5 (which is actually the FIRST page)

-Page 96 - Russ takes his time in this book for some reason.
-If the regular readers were disappointed by the cover then they'd have probablt been furious by Page 95
+Page 96 - The storyline takes over and leaves little opportunity for Russ to indulge his passion.
+If the regular readers were disappointed by the cover then they'd have probably been furious by Page 95

 Russ breaks with tradition and enjoys a Scotch with his new buddy Dennis Hopper on page 43.
-He doesn't hit the vodka tonic until Page 82, perhaps due to his relative poverty?
+He doesn't hit the vodka tonic until Page 82, after his first terrible day of selling at ZIP

 That all bank managers, bosses and the Inland Revenue are all total wankers.
 And "what goes up, must come down" I suppose.